sos-berlin/joc-cockpit/src/main/angular/client/src/assets/help-files/en/dashboard-controller-status.md

 ## Controller Instances

-Controller instances are displayed from the following attributes:
+Each Controller instance displayed offers the following attributes:

 - **Controller ID** indicates a unique identifier specified when a Controller is installed.
 In a Controller Cluster all instances share the same Controller ID.
 - **URL** specifies the URL by which the Controller instance can be reached.